xroy-destroy/rainbow-repo/README.md

 6. Scrap the experimental site after viewing the first version 1.0 $ git checkout v1.0
         $ git revert <checksumID#>
-    - all changes are removed, but the changes are still stored
+    - all changes are reverted, but the changes are still stored
     - the commit message for the reverted commit will now be preceeded with "Revert ..."

                 GIT LOG